Everynight Fire Works: Release

 On May 16, 2001, Everynight Fire Works was announced for release two months' time.
 To promote an upcoming tour, the label asked the band if they would forego the release of a single, in return for their debut being released soon, which they agreed to.
 In late July, the band appeared at Krazy Fest 4 in Louisville, Kentucky.
 Around this time, the members quit their day jobs to focus entirely on the band.
-On August 8, 2001, the band announced that the album would be delayed to "due to production issues and legal issues" on the label's side.
+On August 8, 2001, the band announced that the album would be delayed "due to production issues and legal issues" on the label's side.
 Vagrant were in legal trouble with another label of the same name who attempted to trademark "Vagrant", resulting in their website being taken down.
 On September 16, 2001, the band said the album was delayed to late October 2001, citing distribution problems; Universal stopped distributing the label's releases, which were now being handled by TVT Records.

 Everynight Fire Works was eventually released on October 23, 2001 through Vagrant Records.
 Designer Gregg Bernstein and photographer Christopher Strong worked together to come up with the artwork concept after discussing with the rest of the band.
 Nanna said he gave them the songs and the album's title and left them to work on it.
 Bernstein brought several ideas to show the band while they were in the mixing process.
 The first one they saw was the final artwork, which they were "speechless" upon viewing it.
 In November and December 2001, the group went on tour with Saves the Day and Thursday.
 Nanna, Atkinson and Bell felt that having Dawursk in the group "wasn't the best thing", and subsequently let him go.
 Nanna said Dawursk and the rest of the band seemed to be on "different pages – not really even musically, but just kind of everything else".
 They announced his departure on February 2, 2002; he was temporarily replaced by Sean O'Brien, who previously played with Nanna in Orwell.
 Atkinson spent some time touring with Saves the Day as their temporary drummer, before returning to Hey Mercedes in early March 2002.
 They played the occasional US show throughout the month, with one date in Japan in the middle.
 They held auditions for a new guitarist, selecting Michael Shumaker of Sheilbound after he learned all of the tracks within a week.
 On May 6, 2002, Shumaker was officially announced as their newest member.